 Outside the classroom, we support and encourage the involvement of many enthusiastic students in an array of exciting extra-curricular activities and have experienced stellar success in state and national competitions in recent years.
-Extension and enrichment opportunities at the College include Debating, Public Speaking, Mooting, Opti-minds, the da Vinci Decathlon Academic Challenge, writing competitions, Science and Maths competitions, the World Scholars Cup, the OzClo Linguistics Olympiad, the Australian Space Design Competition, as well as College Music, Drama and Art initiatives.
+Extension and enrichment opportunities at the College include Debating, Public Speaking, Ethics Olympiad, Opti-minds, the da Vinci Decathlon Academic Challenge, writing competitions, Science and Maths competitions, the World Scholars Cup, the Australian Space Design Competition, as well as College Music, Drama and Art initiatives.

 In this way, the Gifted Education Program continues to increase its reach across the student body, offering opportunities for students to discover their “gifts” and extend their skills in a range of areas of naturally high potential.
 These dual principles of “breadth” and “excellence” underpin our consistently evolving program, and endeavour to interest and excite our young people..

 Our brand new Enterprise Centre is home to a number of special programs aimed at helping develop 21st century skills in our students.
-Cross-disciplinary collaboration of staff within the College, exposes students to a range of skills and knowledge necessary for success now and into the future.
+All Year 5-10 students participate annually in an Enterprise Program over several days, progressively building future-focused skills and knowledge necessary for success now and into the future.

 The CHAC Enterprise Centre spaces have been designed to optimise the development of vital 21st Century skills in our students - creativity, critical thinking, communication and collaboration – as they pursue an innovative curriculum.